W-L/fedflow/README.md

 ## TODO

 2 operations on the VMs are currently using elevated permisions
-- this is because featurecloud writes output as root?
+- is this because featurecloud/docker writes output as root?

-### long-term

 write some convenience scripts that check the log files of all machines
 - including the logs of the fc controllers and the fc apps

 in the provisioning script, the docker version is currently fixed due to FC restrictions
-- check once their container is updated

 write pytests for everything